Stephanie S. Sullivan

 Stephanie Sanders Sullivan (née Sanders; born September 27, 1958) is an American diplomat and the previous ambassador to Ghana.
 She served as Deputy Assistant Secretary for Central African Affairs and Security Affairs for the Bureau of African Affairs from January 2017 to November 2018.
 She previously served as United States Ambassador to the Republic of the Congo, having been nominated by President Obama on June 13, 2013, confirmed by the Senate on August 1, 2013, and served through January 20, 2017.

-As of November 2022, Sullivan is the nominee to be the US Representative to the African Union.
+As of August 29, 2024, Sullivan is the US Representative to the African Union.

 Early life and education

 Sullivan was born Stephanie Sanders, daughter of Dr. John E. Sanders, a geologist who taught at Yale University and Barnard College and his wife, Barbara Wood Sanders, an art teacher.
 Sullivan attended the Hackley School.
 As an undergraduate, Sullivan attended Brown University, where she majored in English language and literature and received the Francis Driscoll Premium Award from the Classics Department.
 She also excelled as a collegiate athlete.
 She played soccer and lacrosse all four years, and made All-Ivy teams in ice hockey, lacrosse and soccer.
 She graduated with a B.A. in 1980.

 Sullivan later received an M.S. in security strategy from the National Defense University at the National War College.